 Parallelism

-With Mint, you can manually define multiple tasks to perform work in parallel, or you can leverage the power of dynamic tasks to generate parallel tasks based on templates.
+With RWX, you can manually define multiple tasks to perform work in parallel, or you can leverage the power of dynamic tasks to generate parallel tasks based on templates.

-Mint also supports static configuration of parallelism via the parallel key, allowing you to parallelize your commands, leaves, and embedded runs quickly.
+RWX also supports static configuration of parallelism via the parallel key, allowing you to parallelize your commands, packages, and embedded

 There are several of ways to specify parallelism.
-Let's start with a simple example to discuss how parallelism works in Mint and then move on to more complex examples.
+Let's start with a simple example to discuss how parallelism works in RWX and then move on to more complex examples.

 Consider the following tasks: